 Written in 1796, The Monk by Matthew Lewis is one of the cornerstones of Gothic literature and an early precursor of the horror genre.
 This is a story where fate connects neither time nor place or hope, but something else—something human, something eternal.
 The book explores plenty of topics such as corrupt religion, sexual assault, murder, morality, the literal devil as a character, people pretending to be something else, etc. While reading this book, you can find yourself rolling from castles to abbeys to dark corners.

 The novel takes us to the time of the Spanish Inquisition.
 The story revolves around a highly respected young monk named Ambrosio who spends the first thirty years of his life in strict piety.
 He is sure that there is no one stronger to face the temptation of sin than him.
 Until the real temptation comes to him… After an incident, Ambrosio is led down a dark path of sorcery, murder, incest, and torture.
-The book is full of visits from beyond the grave, moist dungeons, mutilated bodies, and occult practices.
-Long and detailed descriptions make this dark scenery literally appear before your eyes, which is a true feast for your imagination.
+The book is full of visits from beyond the grave, moist dungeons, mutilated bodies, and occult practices. besides, long and detailed descriptions make this dark scenery literally appear before your eyes, which is a true feast for your imagination.

-A masterpiece of Gothic fiction, The Monk combines sensationalism with acute psychological insight.
+A classical masterpiece of Gothic fiction, The Monk combines sensationalism with acute psychological insight.
 It explores how erotic and fierce impulses can break through the barriers of moral and social restraint.
 Amidst all the melodrama are sympathetic reactions to unfortunate circumstances.
 Lewis’s deep exploration of psyche is what makes this story truly shocking and terrifying.
 To put it simply, The Monk is an outstanding work and despite the years it is continuously appealing to horror classics lovers.
 Must read this Gothic story at least once in your lifetime!

 Regarded by many as the first American Gothic novel published in 1798, Wieland by Charles Brockden Brown is full of frightening revelations, devilish voices, murderous intent and even a shocking event of spontaneous combustion.
 The dramatic first-person narration acts to remind the reader that the novel will have a horrific, bloody conclusion.